KimPlayz4LK/chatlify/README.md

 A Socket.IO-based app built with Node.JS

 # How to run it?
-Just simple download all required modules, and then just type `node server.js` so the server is gonna run on `localhost:8080`.
+Just simply download all required modules, and then just type `node server.js` so the server is gonna run on `localhost:8080`.